 Both bags are incredibly versatile, but they have slightly different styling personalities.

 The Trousse is my everyday city bag.
-The brown woven leather works as a neutral with virtually everything — camel coats, all-black looks, beige and cream tones, denim.
+The brown woven leather works as a neutral with virtually everything — camel coats, all-black looks, beige and cream tones, even denim.

 The Boomerang is my more elevated pick.
 I reach for it when I want the bag to be part of the outfit rather than just an accessory.
 The gold sculptural handle adds a structured, polished feel that pairs beautifully with more tailored looks like a suede jacket and black jeans, a trench coat over all-black, or even a simple knit and wide-leg trousers.